2025 Berlin Congress Videos Now Available!

 The next calls will be Wednesday, February 4, 2026, 12:00 EST (Kidney Community); and Tuesday, February 24, 2026, 13:30pm EST (Liver Community).

-IPTA and the Outreach Committee are excited to announce the winners of the Outreach Program awards!
-We congratulate these teams and wish them all the best in their endeavors!
-From many excellent applications, the Outreach Committee has selected these pairs:
+IPTA and the Outreach Committee are excited to announce the winning pairs of the Outreach Program awards!

 Dr. Shams Ud Din